-Exclusive: Hundreds of Chinese businesses seek billions in loans to contend with coronavirus - sources
+Exclusive: Hundreds of Chinese businesses seek billions to contend with coronavirus - sources

 “The banks won’t lend to all because they need to evaluate whether those companies are really able to pay back,” one of the sources said.

-China’s central bank has injected cash into the banking system to shore up market confidence, while the banking and insurance watchdog has also urged lenders to lower interest rates.
+To help to combat the impact of the virus, China’s central bank has injected cash into the banking system to shore up market confidence.
+The banking and insurance watchdog has also urged lenders to lower interest rates.

 The local bureaus of the National Development and Reform Commission (NDRC), the top economic planner, and the Ministry of Industry and Information Technology (MIIT) are also compiling lists of affected companies and offering them support.